 Planning a week-long trip to Xinjiang?
-The "7 Days Classic Xinjiang Tour" is specially designed for first-time visitors who are eager to explore the historical wonders, vibrant ethnic cultures, and stunning landscapes along the ancient Silk Road.
+Our "7 Days Classic Xinjiang Tour" is expertly designed for first-time visitors eager to explore the historical wonders, vibrant ethnic cultures, and stunning landscapes along the ancient Silk Road.

 Upon arrival, you'll first take 40-minute sightseeing bus ride through the dramatic mountains.
 Then, enjoy 10-minute walk to the picturesque lake.
 Enjoy a leisurely stroll around Heavenly Lake, taking in the fresh mountain air and diverse flora and fauna.